-Wide scale trails involving the NHS began in 2017 and it is too early to draw conclusions from this.
+Wide scale trials involving the NHS began in 2017 and some early findings from the PARTNER2 study are showing promising results.

 One website linked to the main manufacturer of the medications is keen to suggest that PrEP is most effective when used alongside the use of condoms and use of safer injecting practices for intravenous drug users.
 It is clear that PrEP offers more choice for people and allows people greater choice in the risk taking behaviours they may practice.